RivaD2/node-app/node-app/notes.md

 ## STRUCTURING APPLICATION

+/*

-    - first, take all code for courses/api and put it into sep file
+    -  First, take all code for courses/api and put it into sep file
     -  For every API endpoint, we need a separate file/module
     -  For example, all enpoints for courses, would be in courses.js
     -  Created new folder in route of project called routes
     -  Added new file called courses.js